brinhosa/apidetector/README.md

 2. Access the web interface:
    - Open your browser and navigate to the displayed URL
-   - Enter the target domain
+   - Enter the target domain OR upload a file with multiple domains (one per line)
    - Configure scan options:
      - HTTP/HTTPS mode
-     - Number of threads (1-50)
+     - Number of threads (default: 10)
      - Custom User-Agent
    - Click "Start Scan"

 3. View Results:
-   - Discovered API endpoints are displayed in real-time
+   - Discovered API endpoints are displayed in real-time with progress tracking
    - Vulnerable endpoints are automatically tested
    - PoC screenshots are generated for confirmed vulnerabilities
+   - Results can be viewed while the scan is still in progress

 ### Command Line Interface